rng-guy/NFSMWBartender/README.txt

 to remove the optional missing textures, as the game doesn't use them without Bartender.

 TO UPDATE Bartender, uninstall it and repeat the installation process above.
-If you update from a version older than v2.01.00, you must replace all old configuration files.
+If you update from a version older than v2.02.00, replace all old configuration files.